Rotating Dense Quark Matter and Anomaly Inflow: Introduction

+An analogy can be made between our results for non-uniform rotation and the CVE of free fermion systems.
+In the later, the current flow in the direction of rotation (to linear order) consists of two parts, $j = (T^2/12 + \mu^2/4\pi^2)\Omega$, where the chemical potential and the temperature dependent coefficients are related to gauge and mixed gauge-gravitational anomalies, respectively.
+Also in our case of concern, the radial flow can be divided into gauge and pure gravitational anomaly related parts.
+The similarity is only schematic, because the radial flow on the domain-wall and vortex system is perpendicular to the axis of rotation with a different mechanism.
+Here, we mention a constraint for rigid rotation of a system due to causality.
+In a system rotating with angular velocity $\Omega$, the velocity of a point located at the distance $r$ from the axis of rotation $v=r \Omega$, should not exceed the speed of light, so $r \Omega \leq 1$.

 This paper is organized as follows: In Sec. \textbf{\ref{anom effective}} we will focus on the effective theory for pion superfluid.
 The local velocity field will be treated as an effective gauge field and anomalies arising from triangle anomalies.
-We discuss the implications of a domain-wall bounded by a superfluid vortex under rotation.
-The main result is the existence of a radial energy flow due to nonuniform rotation.
-In Sec. \textbf{\ref{micro argu}} the microscopic theory will be concerned as propagating fermionic zero modes on the vortex.
+We discuss the implications of rotation for a domain-wall bounded by a superfluid vortex.
+The main result is the existence of a radial energy flow due to non-uniform rotation.
+In Sec. \textbf{\ref{micro argu}} we will analyse the implications from microscopic point of view.
+First the mechanism for generation of fermion modes in non-uniform rotation will be discussed and then propagating fermionic zero modes on the vortex.
 Sec. \textbf{\ref{rotat frame}} is devoted to studying gravitoelectromagnetic formalism which confirm the previous result and shows that the flow is a Hall type radial flow.
 We also comment on the peripheral Hall energy flow at the edge of finite size domain-wall.
-Pure gravitational anomaly of two-dimensional vortex ring resulting from a non-uniform rotation and consequent anomaly inflow from higher dimension, is the subject of Sec. \textbf{\ref{grav anom}}.
+Pure gravitational anomaly of two-dimensional vortex ring resulting from a non-uniform rotation and consequent anomaly inflow from higher dimension is the subject of Sec. \textbf{\ref{grav anom}}.